sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1650 - nearest-checkbox.md

 Examples
 ====

 The following example shows extracting the checkboxes that are nearest to their respective anchors.
-For a checkbox that is nearer to another line's checkbox than to its own checkbox, the example shows using an Offset parameter close the gap:
+For a checkbox that is nearer to another line's checkbox than to its own checkbox, the example shows using an Offset parameter to close the gap:

 ```json
 {